 To get back to the designer, simply click the button designer again.

-Delete: You can use the "Delete" button to delete your strategy if you no longer needed.
+Delete: You can use the "Delete" button to delete your strategy is no longer needed.
 Please bear in mind that this action cannot be undone, and you will need to create it again.

-Close: Finally, when you are satisfied with your strategy, you can click the "close" button to get back to the designer.
+Close: Finally, when you are satisfied with your strategy, click the "close" button to get back to the designer.
 Make sure you save before closing!